 Module descriptions include the module number, title, synopsis, a listing of the lecture/theory hours, laboratory or externship hours and credit units.
-For example, the listing "40/40/6.0" indicates that the module consists of 40 hours of lecture/theory, 40 hours of laboratory work, and provides a total of 6.0 credit units
+For example, the listing "40/30/10/6.0" indicates that the module consists of 40 hours of lecture/theory, 30 hours of laboratory work, and 10 hours of computer/keyboarding.
+Together, they provide a total of 6.0 credit units.

-Module A - Patient Care and Communication 40/40/6.0
+Module A - PATIENT CARE AND COMMUNICATION 40/30/10/6.0